Twin bead mill

 Another upcoming technology is the grinding of pharmaceutical nano particles (APIds).
 Required is an efficient grinding with less contamination of metal elements, such as zirconium, aluminum, and chromium.

-our other products is basket Mill, High Speed Disperser for Paint, Ball Mill, Twin Shaft Disperser, Triple Roll Mill
+Basket Mill, High Speed Disperser for Paint, Ball Mill, Twin Shaft Disperser, Triple Roll Mill, Attritor, Pug Mill, Resin Kettle, Sand Mill